physicskitten/Droplet-Tracking/physicskitten/crop_filename.md

 ## Overview

 The script processes a video to detect a circular area of interest in the first frame.
 It then crops the video around this circle and applies a mask to highlight the detected area.
 The processed video is saved with a red circle drawn around the detected area.
 Additionally, the script provides a trackbar for frame navigation and displays the current playback time.
-This code was developed in attempt to pre-process and reduce external background noise from videos before running through "circle_detection.py".
+This code was developed in attempt to pre-process and reduce external background noise from videos before running through "circle_detection.py" previously developed by TJ-coding.

 ## Usage